With a better understanding of self-funded health insurance, you may be able to get some tax-free benefits.

 Shouldn’t health insurance cover those costs?
 Those days are over, friend.
 If you are understanding self-funded health insurance correctly, it’s that health insurance is an expense, rarely an investment.

-In terms of financial freedom, a monthly bill from the Health Connector isn’t cheap, and it will chip away at your savings quickly.
+In terms of monthly spending, a monthly bill from the Health Connector isn’t cheap, and it will chip away at your savings quickly.
 So if you’re planning to retire early, build those costs into your budget until you’re eligible for Medicare at age 65.

 We’ve written quite a bit on this topic, so take a look at our posts on choosing the most affordable health insurance and also health care sharing plans which are group plans.
 With shared plans, stipulations are generally that you’re in good health, and sometimes even “moral health” if provided by a religious organization.